Bluscrn/cheatsheets/git.md

 *****

-From the folder that you want to add to git:
+In a terminal `cd` to the folder that you want to add to git then:

 `git init`